BehaviourNet for Schools and Support Teams

-Through machine learning and Artificial Intelligence, the BehaviourNet software intuitively analyses student responses to digital materials.
+Through machine learning and Artificial Intelligence (AI), the BehaviourNet software intuitively analyses student responses to digital materials.
 Through the use of Neural Networks, the system continuously learns and improves, delivering more sophisticated preventative and reactive solutions to behavioural events.
-We can therefore better understand behaviour patterns and risks, thus enabling improved interventions and support.
+We can, therefore, better understand behaviour patterns and risks, thus enabling improved interventions and support.

 Teachers, support staff and other relevant CYP professionals can access the system through a personalised, customisable dashboard.
 The interface design is simple to set up.
 Tasks like accessing student questionnaire results and learning activity responses are quick and easy to do with sophisticated reviewal capabilities.
 The software is designed to flag responses with highlighted concerns or notices and provides suggested interventions and methods for further support.
 The user-friendly interface will provide intelligent analysis, support, early intervention capabilities and improved multi-agency communication.

 The development of increased resources and content gives us scope to include behaviour, social-emotional resilience, mental health, Special Education Needs (SEN) provision and formative assessment.
 The inclusion of child safeguarding, including indicators of abuse, county lines, government prevent agenda and online safety will significantly enhance this solution and its integration with third-party systems.